 Redemption: The holders have the right, under certain conditions, to require redemption of all or a portion of such holder's shares of Series B Preferred Stock.
 The Series B Preferred is not currently redeemable and there is no likelihood that it will become redeemable; accordingly, no accretion is being made to bring the value up to its redemption value.
-The liquidation preference is \$50,000 per share plus accrued and unpaid dividends, presently \$1,104.72 per share, an aggregate for all such shares of \$5,822,663.
-Accrued but unpaid dividends of \$125,867 are included in the preferred stock carrying value as at September 30, 2006.
-The accrued but unpaid dividend was paid on January 2, 2006 by the issuance of 4.60249 shares Series B Preferred Stock valued at the stated value of \$50,000 per share.
+The liquidation preference is \$50,000 per share plus accrued and unpaid dividends, presently \$2,110.77 per share, an aggregate for all such shares of \$5,937,289.
+Accrued but unpaid dividends of \$240,493 are included in the preferred stock carrying value as at June 30, 2006.
+The accrued but unpaid dividend was paid on January 2, 2006 by the issuance of 4.60249 shares Series B Preferred Stock.
 Subsequent to this issuance a Series B shareholder asserted its right, which is exclusive to such shareholder, to receive its dividend in cash; the certificate for 2.80452 shares of Series B was surrendered and the equivalent amount of \$140,226 was paid in April 2006.

 As per EITF 00-27 "Application of Issue 98-5 to Certain Convertible Instruments", the Company evaluated the Series B Preferred Stock transaction that occurred in January 2005 and found that there was an associated beneficial conversion feature totaling \$2,437,035; the preferred stock was further discounted by this amount.
 The beneficial conversion amount was then accreted back to the preferred stock in accordance with the conversion provision which allowed for 100% to be converted immediately.
-The Company also evaluated the Series B Preferred Stock transaction that occurred on March 30, 2006, see above, and found that there was an associated beneficial conversion feature totaling \$463,434; the preferred stock was further discounted by this amount.
+The Company also evaluated the Series B Preferred Stock transaction that occurred on March 30, 2006, see above, and found that there was an associated beneficial conversion feature totaling \$463,434; the preferred Stock was further discounted by this amount.
 The beneficial conversion amount was then accreted back to the preferred stock in accordance with the conversion provision which allowed for 100% to be converted immediately.

 Dividends: The 9% Series B Preferred Stock accrues dividends at 9% per annum, payable semi-annually.
 Dividends are payable in Series B Preferred Stock, Common Stock or in cash.
-In June 2006, the Series B Preferred Stock was amended to provide, among other amendments, that the dividend could be paid in Common Stock (in addition to Preferred Stock or cash) and that dividends in Preferred or Common Stock would be based on a 10 day volume weighted average market price at the time of the dividend.
+In June 2006, the Series B Preferred Stock was amended to provide, among other matters, that the dividend could be paid in Common Stock (in addition to Preferred Stock or cash) and that dividends in Preferred or Common Stock would be based on a 10 day volume weighted average market price at the time of the dividend.
 The majority investor in the Series B financing has the option as it pertains to its dividend payment to choose cash or Preferred or Common shares.
-The Company has the option to choose cash or Preferred or Common shares as to the balance of the dividends.
-To date all dividends have been paid in Preferred or Common Shares, except \$140,226 which was paid in cash at the option of the majority investor.
+The Company has the option to choose cash or Preferred or Common Shares, except \$140,226 which was paid in cash at the option of the majority investor.